ae2079/VendingMachineSystem/README.md

 ### locally:
 Before running this program, you should have node on your PC.

-Then, you can run this program by enter "node index.js" command in the terminal at the main directory of project.
+Then, you can run this program by enter "yarn start" command in the terminal at the main directory of project.

+### By Docker:
+You can make docker image of the project by enter "docker build . -t vending-machine-system:01" command in the terminal at the main directory of project.

+After the image built, you can run it by this command: "docker run -i vending-machine-system:01"

 ## How Does This Program Work?
 It will get below commands from command line from the user and do proper actions based on commands.